yitalu/yitalu.github.io/research/index.markdown

 <h1>Work in Progress</h1>

-"The Inheritance of Wealth and Allocation Strategy in Human Fertility Decline" with Heidi Colleran.
+"Cultural Inheritance Determines the Emergence and Diffusion of Low Fertility in Wealth-Inheriting Populations" with Heidi Colleran.

+"Does Inter-Generational Social Mobility Explain Human Fertility Decline?
+A Classic Model Fails to Replicate" with Heidi Colleran.

 "Congress's Role in Concentrating Wealth in the United States" with Matthew Lebo and Gregory Koger.